oo13/translatable_phrase_generator/manual.md

 ```
 The chance to select {A21} is 35%, {A22} is 35%. {A1} and {A2} aren't affected by ":=". (cf. The weight propagates the higher layers.)

-A weight of a nontermial can be specified between the nonterminal and the assignment operator.
+A weight of a nonterminal can be specified between the nonterminal and the assignment operator.
 For example:
 ```
 SUB 1 = {A} | {B}
 ```